VP of Academics/Dean of Academics

 - Experience and/or strong commitment and interest with increasing student success and engagement, particularly of underrepresented students.

-To apply: Send cover letter, resume, unofficial transcripts, and three professional references to the Human Resources Department, Glen Oaks Community College, 62249 Shimmel Road, Centreville, MI 49032, or e-mail to email@example.com.
-Position will remain open until filled.
+To apply: Send cover letter, resume, unofficial transcripts and three professional references to the Human Resources Department at email@example.com or attach to our online application.
+Position will remain posted until filled.

 Glen Oaks Community College is an Affirmative Action/Equal Opportunity, Title IX, Section 504 Employer.
 This organization participates in E-verify.
 For more information, please visit the DHS E-verify site.